-F1 Highest short-term credit quality.
-Indicates the strongest intrinsic capacity for timely payment of financial commitments; may have an added "+" to denote any exceptionally strong credit feature.

-F2 Good short-term credit quality.
-Good intrinsic capacity for timely payment of financial commitments.

-F3 Fair short-term credit quality.
-The intrinsic capacity for timely payment of financial commitments is adequate.

-B Speculative short-term credit quality.
-Minimal capacity for timely payment of financial commitments, plus heightened vulnerability to near term adverse changes in financial and economic conditions.

-C High short-term default risk.
-Default is a real possibility.

-RD Restricted default.
+- F1 Highest short-term credit quality.
+Indicates the strongest intrinsic capacity for timely payment of financial commitments; may have an added "+" to denote any exceptionally strong credit feature. - F2 Good short-term credit quality.
+Good intrinsic capacity for timely payment of financial commitments. - F3 Fair short-term credit quality.
+The intrinsic capacity for timely payment of financial commitments is adequate. - B Speculative short-term credit quality.
+Minimal capacity for timely payment of financial commitments, plus heightened vulnerability to near term adverse changes in financial and economic conditions. - C High short-term default risk.
+Default is a real possibility. - RD Restricted default.
 Indicates an entity that has defaulted on one or more of its financial commitments, although it continues to meet other financial obligations.
-Typically applicable to entity ratings only.
+Typically applicable to entity ratings only. - D Default.

-D Default.
 Indicates a broad-based default event for an entity, or the default of a short-term obligation.

-APPENDIX B

-PROXY VOTING POLICIES AND PROCEDURES

-Barrow, Hanley, Mewhinney & Strauss, LLC
+Proxy Voting Policy and Guidelines

-Barrow Hanley has accepted responsibility to vote proxies for equity securities for its clients who have delegated this responsibility to us, and the Firm's policy is to vote our clients' proxies in the best economic interests of our clients, the beneficial owners of the shares.
-Barrow Hanley has adopted this Proxy Voting Policy and maintains written procedures for handling research, voting, reporting of proxy votes, and making appropriate disclosures about proxy voting on behalf of our clients.
+Barrow Hanley has accepted authority to vote proxies for our clients who have delegated this responsibility to us.
+It is the Firm's policy to vote our clients' proxies in the best economic interests of our clients, the beneficial owners of the shares.
+The Firm has adopted this Proxy Voting Policy for handling research, voting, reporting, and disclosing proxy votes, and this set of Proxy Voting Guidelines ("Guidelines") that provide a framework for assessing proxy proposals.

-It is Barrow Hanley's policy to vote all clients' proxies the same based on this Proxy Voting Policy and Barrow Hanley's Proxy Voting Guidelines.
-If or when additional costs to clients are identified in association with voting the client's proxy, Barrow Hanley will determine whether such costs exceed the expected economic benefit of voting the proxy and may determine that abstaining from voting is the better action for ERISA Plan clients.
+Barrow Hanley votes all clients' proxies the same based on the Firm's policy and Guidelines.
+If or when additional costs for voting proxies are identified, the Firm will determine whether such costs exceed the expected economic benefit of voting the proxy and may abstain from voting proxies for ERISA Plan clients.
 However, if/when such voting costs are borne by Barrow Hanley and not by the client, all proxies will be voted for all clients.

-Barrow Hanley's Proxy Voting Guidelines provide a framework for assessing proxy proposals.
-Disclosure information about the Firm's Proxy Voting is included in Barrow Hanley's Form ADV Part 2.
+Disclosure information about the Firm's Proxy Voting Policy and Guidelines is provided in the Firm's Form ADV Part 2.

-To assist in the proxy voting process, at its own expense Barrow Hanley retains the services of Glass Lewis & Co.
+To assist in the proxy voting process, at its own expense, Barrow Hanley retains Glass Lewis & Co. ("Glass Lewis") as proxy service provider.
 Glass Lewis provides:

-- Research on corporate governance, financial statements, business, legal and accounting risks; - Proxy voting recommendations, including ESG voting guidelines; - Portfolio accounting and reconciliation of shareholdings for voting purposes; - Proxy voting execution, record keeping, and reporting services.
+- Research on corporate governance, financial statements, business, legal and accounting risks. - · Proxy voting recommendations, including environmental, social, and governance voting Guidelines. - Portfolio accounting and reconciliation of shareholdings for voting purposes. - Proxy voting execution, record keeping, and reporting services.